 Annual General Electrical Safety Training for First Responders

 PNM hosts an annual safety training on electrical safety that covers topics like fallen power lines, electrical fires, etc., and how fire and police departments can work safely with PNM to assist in these scenarios .

 Annual Balloon Safety Demo for First Responders

 PNM hosts an annual Balloon/Power Line Safety Demo right before the Albuquerque International Balloon Fiesta each year, to cover how PNM responds in this type of situation, and discuss how fire and police departments can work safely with PNM to assist in this scenario.
-The 2019 Balloon Safety Demo will be on Wednesday, Oct.
-2 at the PNM Reeves Generating Station.
-Please email email@example.com for more information.
+The Balloon Safety Demo is typically held the Wednesday before Balloon Fiesta begins.